nnstreamer/nnstreamer/tools/debugging/README.md

 ### Debugging remotely with gst-debugger
-gst-debugger (a.k.a Gstreamer Debugger) toolset allows to introspect gst-pipeline remotely.
+gst-debugger (a.k.a GStreamer Debugger) toolset allows to introspect gst-pipeline remotely.
 It provides graphical client, and GStreamer's plugin.
 This guide is written on Ubuntu 16.04 X86_64 distribution.

 #### Build the source code